Steve973/maven-automatic-git-hook/README.md

 checkout on their current, or a new, development environment.

 ## Getting started, or, "Prove that this actually works!"
 Getting started is simple, and you already know how to do it.
-Just run mvn clean install, or any other maven command that runs the `initialize` stage.
+Just run `mvn clean install`, or any other maven command that runs the `initialize` stage.
 The maven-exec-plugin will tell /bin/bash to run [git-install-hooks.sh](project-resources/scripts/git-install-hooks.sh).
 That script, in turn, ensures that [pre-commit.sh](project-resources/git/hooks/pre-commit.sh)